codepath/android_guides/Accessing-the-Camera-and-Stored-Media.md

 ### Building a Custom Camera

 Instead of using the capture intent to capture photos "the easy way", a custom camera can be used within your app directly leveraging the [Camera2 API](https://developer.android.com/reference/android/hardware/camera2/package-summary.html).
-This custom camera is much more complicated to implement but [sample code can be found here](https://github.com/googlesamples/android-Camera2Basic) and a  [Google video overview of Camera2](https://www.youtube.com/watch?v=Xtp3tH27OFs) explains how this works.
+This custom camera is much more complicated to implement but [sample code can be found here](https://github.com/googlesamples/android-Camera2Basic) and this [CameraView](https://github.com/google/cameraview?files=1) from Google aims to help Android developers easily integrate Camera features.
+There is also a  [Google video overview of Camera2](https://www.youtube.com/watch?v=Xtp3tH27OFs) which explains how `Camera2` works.

-There are a number of `Camera2` tutorials you can review as well:
+There are a number of `Camera2` tutorials you can review:

  * [Android Lollipop's New Camera](http://willowtreeapps.com/blog/camera2-and-you-leveraging-android-lollipops-new-camera/)
  * [Android Camera Tutorial](http://inducesmile.com/android/android-camera-api-tutorial/).'